 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These loads are sorted at the Dallas transfer station to maximize recovery — contractors on active sites often set up commercial recurring hauling agreements to keep things moving.
-Follow EPA construction debris recycling guidance for standard material-stream practices on your job site.
+Construction roll-offs accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+We sort this container material at the Dallas transfer station—maximizing recovery before the remainder heads to landfill.
+Contractors on recurring jobs often manage these sites via commercial recurring hauling agreements, following EPA construction debris recycling guidance for standard material-stream compliance.

 • Framing lumber and offcuts